UCL-Biosciences/Biosciences-Comp-Support/UCL_comp_guides/data_storage_at_UCL.md

 **Gotchas:**
 - Once data is deposited and public, you cannot easily unpublish it — make sure you have consent/ethics approval to share before uploading
-- The 50GB default limit is low for genomics or imaging; request an increase early, not the day before submission
+- The 50GB default limit is low for some projects; request an increase early, not the day before submission

 **Tips:**
 - Check your funder's preferred repository before depositing (UKRI often accepts Zenodo; Wellcome prefers specific repos for certain data types)
 - Deposit raw data, not just processed outputs — reviewers and future researchers will thank you
+- Identify the appropriate metadata and submit as much as possible

 ---

-### DSH / TRE — Data Safe Haven & Trusted Research Environment
+### TRE / DSH —  Trusted Research Environment and Data Safe Haven
 **Use when:** data contains sensitive or identifiable information, e.g. NHS patient records, linked administrative data, or anything requiring ethical controls on access.

 **Key facts:**
-- DSH is the current service; ARC is building a new TRE with more compute flexibility
+- ARC has a new TRE with more compute flexibility; DSH is also still available
 - Access and egress are controlled and audited
-- Contact ISD or ARC to discuss your project before starting — setup takes time
+- Contact ARC to discuss your project before starting — setup takes time

 **Gotchas:**
 - Do not store sensitive data on RDSS, OneDrive, or S Drive, even temporarily